Traefik Reverse Proxy - Self-Host HTTPS Web Services

 - traefik.http.middlewares.nextcloud_redirect.redirectregex.replacement=https://$${1}/remote.php/dav/

-Load Balancers / External (IP) Addresses and Devices in the Network
+Proxy Configuration of Load Balancers / External (IP) Addresses and Other Devices on the Network

 http: